First-Order Filter

 -

-The input port accepts a vector of signals and implements filters.
-This feature is especially useful for controller design in three-phase ( ) systems.
+The input port accepts a vector from signals and implements filters.
+This feature is especially useful for designing controllers in three-phase systems ( );

 -

-It is possible to initialise filter states for DC and AC input setpoints.
+It is possible to initialize the filter states for the DC and AC Inputs specified.

 Ports